-- Results are sensitive to length of calibration period, but in the Danish Climate Atlas the impact is minor since 30-year periods of calibration data are available. - Bias correction gives temporal correlations as in model, not as in observations. - For δ -change, the length of the calibrated series is limited by the length of the observations.
+- Results are sensitive to length of calibration period, but in Klimaatlas the impact is minor since 30-year periods of calibration data are available. - Bias correction gives temporal correlations as in model, not as in observations. - For $\delta$ -change, the length of the calibrated series is limited by the length of the observations.